-The Director of Student Activities coordinates all Student Union programs and supervises the Game Room, the Events Information Line (6630), the Information Booth and Tabard Inn.
+The Student Activities Office coordinates all Student Union programs and supervises the Game Room, the Events Information Line (6630), the Information Booth and Tabard Inn.
 The Director is also the administrative adviser to the student government (ASSU) and the student senate, and coordinates advisement and activities of the over 50 clubs and organizations on campus.